nfs0619/wiki-documents/docs/Robotics/Robot_Kits/Lerobot/Lerobot_SO100Arm.md

 <TabItem value="SO101" label="SO101">

 The servo calibration and initialization process for SO-ARM101 is the same as that of SO-ARM100 in terms of both method and code.
-However, please note that the gear ratios for the first three joints of the SO-ARM101 Leader Arm differ from those of SO-ARM100, so it's important to distinguish and calibrate them carefully.
+However, please note that the gear ratios for the first three joints of the SO-ARM101 Leader Arm differ from those of SO-ARM100, so it’s important to distinguish and calibrate them carefully.

 To configure the motors designate one bus servo adapter and 6 motors for your leader arm, and similarly the other bus servo adapter and 6 motors for the follower arm.
 It's convenient to label them and write on each motor if it's for the follower F or for the leader L and it's ID from 1 to 6.
 We use **F1–F6** to represent joints 1 to 6 of the **Follower Arm**, and **L1–L6** to represent joints 1 to 6 of the **Leader Arm**.
 The corresponding servo model, joint assignments, and gear ratio details are as follows: